1. Macquarie University

 • Scope 2 emissions net zero by 2024

-• Scope 3 emissions – measure and set reduction target by 2026 in line with Science Based Targets Initiative (SBTi)
+• Scope 3 emissions – measure and set reduction target by 2026 in line with Science Based Targets Initiative (SBTi).

-In April 2020, Macquarie University signed a seven-year contract with Snowy Energy to switch to a 100% renewable electricity source for the Wallumattagal campus.
-The move has seen our total carbon emissions cut by 90% overall.
-This partnership is also creating new collaboration opportunities in sustainable energy research that benefits the wider community, including a research project investigating electric vehicle charging infrastructure.
+In April 2020, Macquarie University signed a seven-year contract with Snowy Energy to switch to a 100 per cent renewable electricity source for the Wallumattagal campus.
+The move has seen our total carbon emissions cut by 90 per cent overall.

 In addition, our solar generating capacity has now risen to over 1 MW.
 Solar can be found on rooftops across campus and is helpful to reduce our maximum energy demand levels as well as supply low carbon energy.